-But so far, sizeable levels of Ephedrine have only been found in Ephedra sinica.
-That made this particular species of Ephedra the most commonly used in supplements prior to the ban.
+So far, though, sizeable levels of Ephedrine have only been found in Ephedra sinica.

-Not to mention, Ephedrine can be used to make Methamphetamine (another reason the government doesn’t like it much).
+It can be also be used to make Methamphetamine (another reason the government doesn’t like it much).

 How Does Ephedrine Work?

-To put it simply, your body has two types of receptors that regulate Lipolysis:
+Your body has two types of receptors that regulate Lipolysis in fat tissue: